Picovoice/rhino/README.md

 Audio capture stops and Rhino resets once an inference result is returned via the inference callback.
 When you wish to result, call `.Process()` again.

-Once the app is done with using an instance of RhinoManager, you can explicitly release the audio resources and the resources allocated to Rhino:
+Once the app is done with using an instance of RhinoManager, you can explicitly release the audio resources, and the resources allocated to Rhino:

 ```csharp
 _rhinoManager.Delete();